KaranvirTack/Intro-to-CSS/README.md

 The first element: a black background and white text The second element: a yellow background
 Both elements: a font size of 28px and a list of fonts containing Helvetica and Times New Roman, with sans-serif as a fallback

+Chaining
+We have two images for you to style, each with two class names, where one of the class names is shared.
+The goal here is to chain the selectors for both elements, so that each have a unique style applied, despite using a shared class selector.
+The properties you need to add to each element are:
+Make the element with both the avatar and proportioned classes 300 pixels wide.
+We want it to automatically retain its original square proportions, so don't hardcode in a pixel value for its height.
+Make the element with both the avatar and distorted classes 200 pixels wide, then make its height twice as big as its width (here you should hardcode in a pixel value).

+Descendant
+The goal of this exercise is to apply styles to elements that are descendants of another element, while leaving elements that aren't descendants of that element unstyled.
+The properties you need to add are:
+Only the p elements that are descendants of the div element should have a yellow background, red text, a font size of 20px, and center aligned.